MikkelHJuul/ODIM-H5-Validator/README.md

  - `where`-objects are interpreted to require all the stated keys, deprecated members are allowed to be missing (RHI specific member `angles`, since v2.3)
  - `how` can in version 2.3 and up have allowed subgroups; generally the specification allow additional fields.
 The validation here does not! filter these using the python program's filter-mechanism. (this is safer than allowing anything, as the developer will then be required to double-check their errors; this weeds out spelling mistakes and earlier defined keys that were removed in the specification, requiring your validation to be specific about which fields to ignore)
  - the dataset (and group) `what` object has no specifically "required" attributes; allowed attributes are all allowed to be missing independently of all other sibling attributes.
- - This project does not offer validation of cross-cutting terms like: adding "vertical"-only where attributes at `dataset group` level encompassing data that is not of type: "vertical"; or `beamwidth` should be the length of `beamwH` and `beamwV` (which could easily fail because of rounding anyway).
+ - This project does not offer validation of cross-cutting terms like: adding "vertical"-only where attributes at `dataset group` level encompassing data that is not of type: "vertical".
+ - In v2.4 many `how`attributes became mandatory (for single radar products).
+Since the mandate is conditional, and have exceptions, I have left it out so far.